Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

 ^^^^^^^^^^^^^^^^^^

 When asked to set the openstack password it should be noted that this password is used throughout all openstack related services (ie Horizon login password).
-The only service that does not use this password is **juju-gui**.

 Next Steps
 ^^^^^^^^^^